Skip to content

 Bring up scams during ordinary conversations, not only when something may already be happening.

-Avoid secret monitoring or account control unless there is a legal, consent-based, or safety reason.
-Trust makes prevention easier.
+Avoid secret monitoring or account control unless there is a legal, consent-based, or immediate safety reason.

 Do not lead with "You are being scammed."
 That can make someone feel embarrassed, judged, or controlled.